idontwantausernameplease/blurg/contents/urban-sprawl-1.md

 [Part II  - The solution](/?p=urban-sprawl-2)
 [Part III - ?](/?p=urban-sprawl-3)

 We talked about the importance of framing the problem not as urban sprawl but as the market and government failures that separates urban sprawl from mere outwards expansion or spatial growth.
-Framing the problem as sprawl and ignoring the root causes of it will further complicatet he web of inefficient policies.
+Framing the problem as sprawl and ignoring the root causes of it will further complicate the web of inefficient policies.

 ## Table of contents
 - [The problems one by one](#the-problems-one-by-one)